-Australia's Turnbull faces setback after lawmakers take aim at corporate tax cuts
+Australia's Turnbull faces setback after lawmakers target corporate tax cut

 But several independent lawmakers said they would not support the tax bill, a setback for the government during a critical week when it aims to push through the cut and rules to prevent foreign interference.

-“The government have said they are not prepared to go after multinationals, therefore One Nation are no chance of supporting company tax cuts,” rightwing lawmaker Pauline Hanson told Australia’s Channel 7.
+“The government have said they are not prepared to go after multinationals, therefore One Nation are no chance of supporting company tax cuts,” right-wing lawmaker Pauline Hanson told Australia’s Channel 7.

 The government refused Hanson’s offer of two votes by One Nation in exchange for a clampdown on tax avoidance by international companies, she added.